Common Problems with Electric Car Batteries & Their Solutions

 2. Degraded Battery Life

-3. Due to Climate Control Systems
+3. Range Loss from Climate Control Systems

 4. Fire Events